-Be prepared to protect your English teaching job
+Be prepared to protect your English teaching job.

 As long as you avoid what is on the list, you will have a long and fruitful English teaching career.

-10 great ways to lose your English teaching job
+Ten great ways to lose your English teaching job

-1. Arrive late for class on a regular basis
+1. Arrive late for class regularly

 2. Look like a backpacker

 Never dress sloppily.
 Do not chew gum while you are teaching.
 Do not answer your cell phone while you are teaching.
 Do not show large, visible tattoos.
 Do not wear a lot of facial piercing jewellery.
 Others usually interpret your appearance and behaviour as statements about who you are.
 Some of these points could be interpreted (correctly or incorrectly) by your students or employer as a lack of self-respect or a lack of respect for your students.
 To avoid potential “image” problems altogether, your appearance should be neat, including your hair.

 You will almost certainly never get past an interview if you have large, visible tattoos, a lot of facial piercings or a hair-do that looks like something from a heavy metal rock band.
 To clarify, piercings, earrings, and single nose studs are usually not a problem.
 There are typically multiple facial piercings (lips, eyebrows, chin, etc.).